PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 16:48:47
+Last updated: 2024-04-02 16:49:20
-Random Quote: Real magic in relationships means an absence of judgement of others. - Wayne Dyer
+Random Quote: Excellence is not a skill.
+It is an attitude. - Ralph Marston